Install and assign Configuration Manager clients using Microsoft Entra ID for authentication

 - Internet-based management point

 SMSMP property specifies the on-premises management point.
 It's not required.
-It's recommended for Azure AD-joined devices that roam onto the intranet, so they can find an on-premises management point.
+It's recommended for Microsoft Entra joined devices that roam onto the intranet, so they can find an on-premises management point.

 This example uses a cloud management gateway.
 It replaces sample values: